mahmoud0alabsi/The-Sparks-ML-Training-Tasks/1st_Prediction_using_Supervised_ML/README.md

 <h2>1st Task - Prediction using Supervised ML</h2>

-<p>The 1st task in the sparks foundation internship (data science) field is Prediction using Supervised ML, we have to train a model to predict student score depend on study time (in hours).
+<p>The 1st task in the sparks foundation internship in (data science) field is Prediction using Supervised ML, we have to train a model to predict student score depend on study time (in hours).
   </p>

 <p>